Jwy-Leo/LMP/README.md

 # Leveraging Motion Priors in Videos for Improving Human Segmentation

-This kind of self-supervised method can cooperate with Domain Adaptation.
+This kind of weakly-supervised method can cooperate with Domain Adaptation.

 It's use data augumentation approch to improving human segmentation.